doobery47/dash-trading/README.md

 Stock analysis additionns
 1. Activate the date option so that it analyses over 2 or 3 years.
 But the plot shuld lways show 3 years.
 Interesting to see what the stock did on the 3rd year.
-2. Add cadelstick option
+2. ~~~Add cadelstick option~~~
-3. Add a plot with all the selected stocks but plot percentage change.
+3. ~~~Add a plot with all the selected stocks but plot percentage change.~~~
+4. Want to be to add an option to determine the risk and/or specifiy the risk and therefore remove the stock that dont comply

+TODO

+Value investing doesnt seem to work propperly.
+We need to find a way of backtesting this (Find a stratagy).
+    - If we cant a find a solution then use the other mechanism.
+The downside of this is the values only span on quarter.

 What has an impact on the share price?